 Each species of wood will create a slightly different sound.
 On an ukulele the wood difference is not as pronounced as it is in guitars because the wood surfaces are smaller.
 I will list qualities either from my own experience or as described by other sources.

 New instruments will tend to sound better with time as they are played more.
-Old instruments will almost always sound better because the resins have hardened in line with vibrations created by the instrument.
+Old instruments will almost always sound better because the resins have hardened in line with sound waves created by the instrument.
 The resins in the wood of new instruments will shift and align with the vibrations over time and improve with age.

 BACK AND SIDE WOODS: